TBear79/winston-fast-rabbitmq/README.md

 NOTICE: The test is not only a unit test but also a functionality test.
 So RabbitMQ is required to be installed locally in order to run the test.

-In one of the tests, 1000 messages are send to the queue.
-It runs in about 12 seconds so don't be nervous if it seems to stall for a while.

 #Futher reading

 Further documentation the topics according to this module: